-County staff presented updates on the status of the Housing Element to the Planning Commission on December 5, 2022, February 21, 2023, and September 5, 2023.
+County staff presented updates on the status of the Housing Element to the Planning Commission on December 5, 2022; February 21, 2023; September 5, 2023; June 3, 2024; August 19, 2024; September 16, 2024; and November 18, 2024.
 The intent of the meetings was to provide opportunities for Planning Commission and public input and discussion for incorporation into the draft Housing Element.
-Attendees were also encouraged to participate in the Housing Element survey, share their housing story, and to sign up for emails on the project website.
+Attendees were also encouraged to participate in the Housing Element survey and share their housing story during the pre-1st draft comment period; attendees were encouraged to leave comments and sign up for emails on the project website at all meetings.